Branson micropolitan area

-The Branson Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties in southwestern Missouri, anchored by the city of Branson.
-After the 2012 estimates the Branson Micropolitan area is part of the Springfield Combined Metropolitan area.
+The Branson Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area in southwestern Missouri, anchored by the city of Branson, that is coterminous with Taney County.
+For the 2000 and 2010 censuses, the area was defined to also include Stone County, but the county was removed in the OMB statistical definitions released in 2023.

-As of the 2010 census it had a population of 83,877.
+As of the 2020 census it had a population of 56,066.